 Not long after, Masada fell off the map and remained untouched for more than 13 centuries due to it’s remote and high location within the Judean Desert.
 It was rediscovered in the late 1800s and in 2001 it was named a UNESCO World Heritage Site.

 After watching the sun rise over the Moab Mountains, I had a little time to explore the ruins.
 It definitely didn’t feel like enough time and if you’re going on your own, I would highly recommend scheduling out an hour or two for the top to really take it all in.
 There are also some modern canopy structures to provide shade and during the summer months, Masada has a sound and light show a few nights a week.

 I know I joked about wanting to die, but if I weren’t so out of shape from all the damn beach vacations and pina coladas I’ve indulged in this year, it wouldn’t have been that bad.
 The trail itself, Snake Path, wasn’t bad at all, but the stairs, oh man, the stairs.
 That’s what almost killed me.
 So yeah, they’ll give your thighs and calves a run for their money, but it’s actually a nicely groomed path.

 This was an incredible experience, but there were some things that would have made the hike easier for me and many of my fellow group members, so I thought I would share those tips with you in case you’re getting ready to make the trek yourself.

-Best time of year to go:
+Best time of year to go to Masada:

 Masada is open year round, April – September 8:00 am – 5:00 pm and October – March 8:00 am – 4:00 pm, you will not be allowed to climb to the summit should you arrive less than an hour before closing time.
 If hiking in the summer, the midday hours should be avoided due to severe heat.